CyberFlameGO/svnpython/Doc/library/string.rst

       templates containing dangling delimiters, unmatched braces, or placeholders that are not valid Python identifiers.

 :class:`Template` instances also provide one public data attribute:

-   .. attribute:: template
+.. attribute:: string.template

    This is the object passed to the constructor's *template* argument.
 In general, you shouldn't change it, but read-only access is not enforced.

 Here is an example of how to use a Template: